 "The images, taken by Google’s Street View Trekker (a backpack-like camera system) with 15 lenses, were captured over the past two years in collaboration with the park’s traditional Anangu owners, Parks Australia and the Northern Territory Government, according to the Anangu people’s traditional Tjukurpa law, which prohibits certain sacred sites around the base of the rock from being photographed.
 Viewers have access to around 40 per cent of the rock and its surrounding sites, including views of the Talinguru Nyakunytjaku, the winding trail of the Kuniya Walk, Kapi Muṯitjulu (waterhole) and ancient art at Kulpi Muṯitjulu (Family Cave).
 While users can zoom in for detailed views of the "curves, crevices and textures of Uluru" and its 'glowing gradient of colour', they won’t be able to enjoy views from the top of it, as climbing the rock is discouraged by locals."

-Tourists hopping online from anywhere in the world can use the interactive map of Uluru to stroll down the paths around it and listen to audio files from the Anangu people who explain the site's cultural significance, how it was created, traditional law about the site and more.
+You can hop online from anywhere in the world to explore the interactive map of Uluru (an extrapolation of the video at top) to stroll down the paths around it and listen to audio files from the Anangu people as they explain the site's cultural significance, how it was created, traditional law about the site and more.
 In fact, visitors who explore the site this way may learn more about it and be more appreciative of its rich cultural and ecological significance thanks to the added interactiveness of the virtual map.

 Editor's note: This story has been updated since it was originally published in June 2017.